PaperPrototype/Intro-Coding-and-Computers/01 - Pyxel/Lecture/english.md

 pyxel.run(update, draw)
 ```

 The `cls` function stands for "clear screen".
+Run this code to see the background of our "window thingy" be colored blue.

 Now lets draw a cube on top of the background using the `rect` function (standing for the word "rectangle").